Can You Take Acyclovir While Pregnant?

 What Is Acyclovir?

 Acyclovir is an antiviral medicine, which is available in the form of tablets, topical ointments, and intravenous injections, for the prevention or treatment of chickenpox, shingles, genital herpes, and cold sores.
 People with weakened immunity may also be given this medicine to improve their immunity.
-Although it may not aid the complete removal of the virus, it may help reduce the impact of the viral attack.
+Although it may not aid in the complete removal of the virus, it may help reduce the impact of the viral attack.

 How Does It Work to Treat Herpes and Chickenpox?